Citroen DS Tyres

 Original Citroen DS Tyres

 One thing is absolutely set in stone.
-Michelin and Citroen invented asymmetric tyres (such as XAS and XVS-P) because the Citroen DS needs asymmetric tyres to drive on modern roads.
+Michelin and Citroen invented asymmetric tyres (such as XAS and XVS-P) because the Citroen DS needs asymmetric tyres to drive on modern roads in a straight line.
 When dual carriageways and motorways were introduced Michelin and Citroen had to improve the DS's directional stability and that was done with asymmetric tyres.
 Fitting anything other than asymmetric tyres will spoil the handling of a DS.

 At Longstone Tyres we have had to rescue many cars from this mistake and enjoyed the relief that the owners of Citroen DS have shown when their cars have been dramatically improved by putting them back on the correct tyre technology.